 Designing with Blue Lace Agate

 The soft hue of blue lace agate pairs exceptionally well with other pastel-colored gemstones.
 Looking at the bands of color, pair your blue lace agate with the tones of the bands to draw increased attention to the swirling pattern.
 For a complementary color pairing, blue lace agate provides a great base to draw attention to orange/red gemstones such as carnelian, sunstone, amber and other forms of agate or banded jaspers.
-Learn more about color pairings with our interactive color wheel.
+Learn more about color pairings with our color wheel.
 Blue lace agate looks especially beautiful when used with sterling silver or similarly light-colored metal materials.

 **Please note that all metaphysical or healing properties listed are collected from various sources.
 This information is offered as a service and not meant to treat medical conditions.
 Fire Mountain Gems and Beads® does not guarantee the validity of any of these statements.